srikanth17/srikanth-addressbook/README.md

 ## Application

+I've created a address book to store the addresses which can be entered manually or via postcode lookup.

 This application is built on ES6 JavaScript using React and TypeScript & bootstrapped by create react app.
 Information about the _create-react-app_ & to run this application is mentioned in the later part of this document.

+## API Key

+Please get a API key from https://getaddress.io (sign up with an email to get free trial) & create a `.env.local` file in the root directory.
+Inside that file add your API key with this name

+API_SECRET=YOUR-API-KEY.
+This key is used inside the `utils.ts` file.

 ## Directory Structure